Sank6/Discord-Bot-List/README.md

 # Credits

-Thanks to `Telk#7197`, for helping with bot verification.
+Thanks to `Telk#7197`, for helping with bot verification. (when the list still existed)

 Thanks to `Chinese_Marc#5516` for help with the bot widget.